AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560-sp18/sessions/session13.md

 +++
-title = "Session 12"
+title = "Session 13"
 description = ""
-weight = 12
+weight = 13
 +++

-## Visualization
+## Intro to Visualization

 ### Class Objective:

 The goal of this class is to introduce principles of visualization and to show examples from a variety of different tools and packages useful for developing visualizations.

 ### Assignment (To be done before class):
 - [Install Tableau](https://www.tableau.com/academic/students) Free for university students.
 - [Tableau - Data analytics for university students guide](https://www.tableau.com/university-students)
 - [Designing Great Visualizations](http://www.tableau.com/sites/default/files/media/designing-great-visualizations.pdf)
 - [Tableau getting Started](http://www.tableau.com/learn/tutorials/on-demand/getting-started)